A Sweet Journey Through Candy History

 Collections

+Botanical Bliss Tea Sampler: Botanicals have always been exuberant in their display of life and their gift to the living, used since antiquity as a curative tea.
 The Biblical rose and hibiscus brings calm and sweet dreams and chamomile endowed with healing properties.
-The much esteemed dandelion cleansed the blood.
+The much-esteemed dandelion cleansed the blood.
 Chrysanthemums, prized by ancient royalty, were thought to possess the power of life, while Aztecs revered marigolds as the apex of magic and healing.
 Comes with ageless honey.

-The Ancient Egyptians and Romans highly valued chamomile and lavender as restorative cure alls.
+Comfort From The Heart Tea Sampler: When life was difficult, when stress prevailed, people through the ages have turned to botanical teas to bring comfort to their hearts.
+The Ancient Egyptians and Romans highly valued chamomile and lavender as restorative cure all's.
 Marshmallow root soothed the body while olive leaf brought peace.
 Half a world away, the Iroquois used the mild tasting white oak bark to treat loneliness from a broken heart.
 Aztecs prized marigolds for magical, religious, and medicinal purposes.
-Boil water and add a tablespoon or two to taste.
-Steep for three to five minutes.
-Enjoy with honey, sugar, milk, or whatever comforts you and offers a promise of lightness ahead.
+Today, these teas are the perfect go-to for comfort, as found in Susan's recent book "Fun Foods of America."

 Individual Selections